hazelcast/hazelcast-aws/README.md

 If EC2 instances belong to a PPG, then Hazelcast members will be grouped by the partitions of the PPG.
 For instance, the Hazelcast members in the first partition of a PPG named `ppg` will belong to the partition group of `ppg@1`, and those in the second partition will belong to `ppg@2` and so on.
 Furthermore, these groups will be specific to each availability zone.
-That is, they are formed with zone names as well: `us-east-1-ppg@1`, `us-east-2-ppg@1`, etc. Hence, if a PPG spans multiple availability zones then PLACEMENT_AWARE can still form partition groups.
+That is, they are formed with zone names as well: `us-east-1-ppg@1`, `us-east-2-ppg@1`, and the like.
+However, if a Hazelcast cluster spans multiple availability zones then you should consider using `ZONE_AWARE`.

 PPG ensures low latency between the members in the same partition of a placement group and also provides availability by storing replicas in other partitions of the placement.
 As long as the partitions of a PPG contain an equal number of